stack-of-tasks/pinocchio/README.md

 **Pinocchio** provides support for many open-source and free visualizers:

 -   [Gepetto Viewer](https://github.com/Gepetto/gepetto-viewer): a C++ viewer based on [OpenSceneGraph](https://github.com/openscenegraph/OpenSceneGraph) with Python bindings and Blender export.
 See [here](https://github.com/stack-of-tasks/pinocchio-gepetto-viewer) for a C++ example on mixing **Pinocchio** and **Gepetto Viewer**.
--   [Meshcat](https://github.com/rdeits/meshcat): supporting visualization in Python and which can be embeded inside any browser.
+-   [Meshcat](https://github.com/rdeits/meshcat): supporting visualization in Python and which can be embedded inside any browser.
--   [Panda3d](https://github.com/ikalevatykh/panda3d_viewer): supporting visualization in Python and which can be embeded inside any browser.
+-   [Panda3d](https://github.com/ikalevatykh/panda3d_viewer): supporting visualization in Python and which can be embedded inside any browser.
 -   [RViz](https://github.com/ros-visualization/rviz): supporting visualization in Python and which can interact with other ROS packages.

 Many external viewers can also be integrated.
 See example [here](./bindings/python/pinocchio/visualize/base_visualizer.py) for more information.